Pickled Vegetable Giardiniera

 To prepare the giardiniera, start by washing and thoroughly drying all the vegetables.

-• With a knife, cut the celery into chunks
+• Cut the celery into chunks with a knife

-• Move on to the cauliflower, separating the florets, you can use any color.
+• Move on to the cauliflower, breaking it into florets.
+You can use any color.

 Top List of Cauliflower Recipes

-• Leave the cucumber skin on and cut it into 0.8-inch sticks, and finally, cut the onions into coarse pieces.
+• Leave the cucumber with the skin and cut it into sticks about 3/4 inch long, and finally, chop the onions into coarse pieces.

 onion

-• Cut the bell peppers into not too large strips and finally cut the carrots into slices or sticks as you prefer.
+• Cut the peppers into not-too-large strips, and finally, slice the carrots into rounds or sticks as preferred.

 peppers

-• For the bell peppers, you can also cut them into sticks.
+• You can also cut the peppers into sticks.

 Peppers

-• When you have finished cleaning and cutting all the vegetables, start filling the previously sterilized jars (500 ml), alternating the vegetables as you like, trying not to leave empty spaces between one vegetable and another.
-Stop with the layer of vegetables about an inch from the rim
+• Once you’ve finished cleaning and cutting all the vegetables, begin filling the sterilized jars (500 ml), alternating the vegetables as you like, ensuring no empty spaces remain between vegetables.
+Stop the layer of vegetables about a finger’s width from the top.

-• Put the water, vinegar, salt, sugar, and whole peppercorns in a pot.
+• In a pot, combine water, vinegar, salt, sugar, and peppercorns.

-Boil while stirring until the salt and sugar are completely dissolved.
+Boil while stirring until salt and sugar are completely dissolved.

-• Cover the vegetables with the liquid up to the brim and seal the jars, making sure to leave about 0.8 inches between the lid and the food
+• Cover the vegetables with the liquid and seal the jars, always ensuring about 3/4 inch between the lid and the food.

 Pickled Vegetable Giardiniera

-• Place a towel at the bottom of a pot and then position the filled jars.
+• Place a cloth at the bottom of a pot and then position the filled jars.

 Fill with water and